haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/prod/config-reference-sens.md

 *	The [`magento app:config:dump` command](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-export.html) writes system-specific settings to the system-specific configuration file, `app/etc/env.php`, which should _not_ be in source control.
 It also writes shared configuration for all Magento instances to `app/etc/config.php`, this file _should_ be in source control.
 *	The [`magento config:sensitive:set` command](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-set.html) writes sensitive settings to `app/etc/env.php`.

-	You can also set sensitive values using configuration variables as discussed in [Use environment variables to override configuration settings]({{ page.baseurl }}/config-guide/prod/config-reference-var-name.html).
+	You can also set sensitive values using configuration variables as discussed in [使用环境变量覆盖配置设置]({{ page.baseurl }}/config-guide/prod/config-reference-var-name.html).

 For a list of other configuration paths, see: